Binance Market Update (2022-09-01)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LUNC, USTC, and ANC, up by 55%, 41%, and 27%, respectively.
+Market outperformers include LUNC, USTC, and REI, up by 54%, 34%, and 29%, respectively.

 Top stories of the day: